 Transcontinental’s presence in allied printing and packaging segments allows the company to explore new opportunities across multi-platform businesses.
 Its acquisitions should also drive long term growth for the shareholders.
 Since its transformational phase over the recent years, Transcontinental has been able to deliver improved adjusted profitability.

-Transcontinental’s printing segment suffers heavy competition from the advent of the internet.
+Its printing segment suffers heavy competition from the advent of the internet.
 Postmedia Network Canada, Torstar Corp. are few of Transcontinental’s leading competitors.
-The acquisition of Coveris Americas has granted Transcontinental a major competitive edge in the lucrative flexible packaging industry.
+The acquisition of Coveris Americas has granted the business a major competitive edge in the lucrative flexible packaging industry.

 Transcontinental has a sound track record of continuous improvement and manufacturing excellence.
 The company is well-positioned to grow organically in the Packaging business and to gain from a gradually recovering Print business in a post-pandemic world.

 It continues to record organic growth on the back of improving profitability, operational efficiency gains, and better than expected synergies.
 The integration of Coveris Americas positioned the company as a leader in flexible packaging in North America and it has successfully built a flexible packaging platform.
 The company should also continue to strengthen its packaging portfolio with focused acquisitions.